Viscosity solutions approach to finite-horizon continuous-time Markov decision process: Introduction

-(i) In comparison with \cite{GS12, GHH}, our method used in the existence of an optimal delay-dependent control does not involve the solvability of the differential equation, but is based on the compactification method, which is an effective method in the research of optimal control problem of jump-diffusion processes, cf. \cite{CMR, DM, HS95, HS95b}.
-The basic idea is inspired by Kushner \cite{Ku}, Haussmann and Suo \cite{HS95, HS95b}, and recently Shao and Zhao \cite{SZ19}, Shao \cite{Sh19b}. \cite{SZ19} only studied the Markov control policies, we can deal with delay-dependent control policies.
-Due to the appearance of delays in the control, the studied system is not a Markovian process any more.
-Our approach is also suitable to the other case of the optimality criteria in CTMDPs, such as expected discounted, average and risk-sensitive.
+The approaches used in the aforementioned works in the study of CTMDPs rely on the characterization of the Markov chains, and are not suitable to our current situation any longer since the controlled process is no longer a Markovian one caused by the delays.
+We develop the compactificion method used usually in the control problem for diffusion processes to the setting of jumping processes in order to show the existence of the optimal delay-dependent control policies.
+This is the starting point of this work.
+Precisely, the main contributions of the present paper are as follows:

-(ii) According to the measurable selection theorem (cf. e.g. Stroock and Varadhan \cite{SV79}), the dynamic programming principle of CTMDPs is established in Theorem \ref{t2}.
-For the classical Markov decision processes, the dynamic programming principle can induce that the value function is a solution to the corresponding Hamilton-Jacobi-Bellman (HJB) equation when it admits appropriate regularity; see e.g. \cite{GS12, GH, GHH, K80}.
-Usually, it is hard to check the desired regularity of the value function, and the value function is only a viscosity solution of the HJB equation (see \cite{FS75} and the references therein).
-In current situation, under some explicit conditions we show that the value function is Lipschitz continuous, and is the unique viscosity solution to the corresponding HJB equation.
+(i) In comparison with \cite{GS12,GHH}, our method used in the existence of an optimal delay-dependent control does not involve the solvability of the optimality equation, but is based on the compactification method, which is an effective method in the research of the optimal control problem of jump-diffusion processes, cf. \cite{CMR,DM,HS95,HS95b}.
+The basic idea is inspired by Kushner \cite{Ku}, Haussmann and Suo \cite{HS95,HS95b}.
+Our approach is also suitable to other optimality criteria in the study of CTMDPs such as expected discounted, average and risk-sensitive.

-(iii) The derived HJB equation does not depend on whether the control policies are delay-dependent or not.
-So, there is no improvement on the value function to make decisions depending on the history of the jumping process under our explicit conditions.
+(ii) According to the measurable selection theorem (cf. Stroock and Varadhan \cite{SV79}), the dynamic programming principle is established in Theorem \ref{t2}, which deduces that the value function is a solution to a HJB equation provided the value function to be regular enough.
+Here the HJB equation is a differential-difference equation.
+We develop the viscosity solution approach to such equation, and especially we establish the comparison principle for such differential-difference HJB equation.